-Every Sunday evening, the prison informs the Department of Employment Affairs and Social Protection (DEASP) that the person is in detention.
-The DEASP then stops their payments.
+Every Sunday evening, the prison informs the Department of Social Protection (DSP) that the person is in detention.
+The Department of Social Protection (DSP) then stops their payments.

-If the person in prison has been claiming a jobseeker's payment, State Non-Contributory Pension, disability payments, One-Parent Family Payment2 or other social welfare payments, they are not entitled to receive these payments while they are in prison.
+If the person in prison has been claiming a jobseeker's payment, State Non-Contributory Pension, disability payments, One-Parent Family Payment or other social welfare payments, they are not entitled to receive these payments while they are in prison.
 If they have been claiming on behalf of their partner or family member (for example, a qualified adult or qualified child), these additional payments will also be stopped.